cameronmathis/COMP4300/Project3/README.md

 Firstly, I ran into the same issue I had in Project 1 when reading from a file, even thought I copied my memory file exactly from Project 2 (where it worked).
 I eventually figured it out.

-One, this migration wasn't all that hard, it was just extremely tedious.
-All of instruction logic had already been written, so it was just the simple task of splitting it into the five different pipe line steps.
-This quickly turned out to be quite confusing.
+Secondly, I quickly learned that it would be extremely hard to implement and test only one part of the pipeline.
+As a result I had to have some code for each stage written before I could run my simulation.

 One of the main issues we had was forwarding logic.
 Our Machine works fine without any data hazards and a LOT of NOPs.
 Adding in the forwarding logic took much more time than expected and is still not 100%.
-The programs we had to run for this project work, but that is about it.
+The programs we had to run for this project works, but that is about it.

-The more we thought about being able to run just part of the pipe line, the more we realized we need all of it.
-We can't just run part of the pipe Line and hope that the rest will be taken care of.
-There is no easy way to simply remove a segment of the pipe line.